arindamraj628-rgb/arindam-lab-website/projects/index.md

 title: Research
 nav:
   order: 1
-  tooltip: Major Research Themes
+  tooltip: Research Themes and Projects
 ---

-# {% include icon.html icon="fa-solid fa-wrench" %}Projects
+# {% include icon.html icon="fa-solid fa-wrench" %} Research Themes and Projects

-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
+We develop high-throughput multiscale characterization and non-equilibrium interfacial synthesis techaniues to design damage-tolerant alloys that can accommodate and repair structural damage.
+By using and extending nanomolding based Local Deformation Mapping which I invented, I  study transport phenomenon and the emergent mechanical properties across multiple length scales with nanoscale resolution.
+Crucially, these transport properties are strong indicators of the ability to mitigate damage, accommodate defects, and even heal.
+Concurrently, by translating fabrication strategies used in colloidal chemistry to physical metallurgy related protocols, we also develop novel composite microstructures with nanoscale composition control by incorporating nanomaterials in the alloy matrix.

-{% include tags.html tags="publication, resource, website" %}
+#{% include tags.html tags="publication, resource, website" %}

 {% include search-info.html %}